paradoxxxzero/butterfly/README.md

 $ systemctl start butterfly.socket
 ```

-Don't forget to update the /etc/butterfly/butterfly.conf file with your server options (host, port, shell, ...)
+Don't forget to update the /etc/butterfly/butterfly.conf file with your server options (host, port, shell, ...) and to install butterfly with the [systemd] flag.

 ## Contribute